Tin(IV) chloride: Structure

-Anhydrous tin(IV) chloride solidifies at −33 °C to give monoclinic crystals with the P21/c space group.
-It is isostructural with SnBr_{4}.
-The molecules adopt near-perfect tetrahedral symmetry with average Sn–Cl distances of 227.9(3) pm.
+Anhydrous tin(IV) chloride solidifies at -33 C to give monoclinic crystals with the P2_{1}/c space group.
+It is isostructural with SnBr4.
+The molecules adopt near-perfect tetrahedral symmetry with average Sn–Cl distances of 227.9±(3) pm.

 Reactions

 Tin(IV) chloride is well known as a Lewis acid.
 Thus it forms hydrates.
-The pentahydrate SnCl_{4}·5H_{2}O was formerly known as butter of tin.
-These hydrates consist of cis-[SnCl_{4}(H_{2}O)_{2}] molecules together with varying amounts of water of crystallization.
-The additional water molecules link together the molecules of [SnCl_{4}(H_{2}O)_{2}] through hydrogen bonds.
+The pentahydrate SnCl4*5H2O was formerly known as butter of tin.
+These hydrates consist of cis-[SnCl4(H2O)2] molecules together with varying amounts of water of crystallization.
+The additional water molecules link together the molecules of [SnCl4(H2O)2] through hydrogen bonds.
 A pentahydrate has also been crystallized.
 In cis-SnCl4(H2O)2*3H2O, the Sn-Cl bonds are 238.3 pm.
 Although the pentahydrate is the most common hydrate, lower hydrates have also been characterised.

-Aside from water, other Lewis bases form adducts with SnCl_{4}.
+Aside from water, other Lewis bases form adducts with SnCl4.
 These include ammonia and organophosphines.

-The ammonium salt of [SnCl_{6}]^{2−} is formed from ammonium chloride.
+The ammonium salt of [SnCl6](2-) is formed from ammonium chloride.
 It is called "pink salt":